 For me the word "basileia" reminds me that the work I am engaged in is a transformation of human relationship, of leadership, and of the structures and organizations that we create to hold us as human beings.
 The basis of this transformation is valuing human beings intrinsically while we also value the life-serving purpose that matters to us.

 In the design of the Basileia logo, the circle represents equivalence and connection among the group.
 The leader within the circle, arms outstretched, holds the space for the group.
 The circle is the horizontal, gentle connection of the group.

-The arrow running up through the circle represents shared purpose and direction, that we are part of something bigger than us that matters.
+The arrow running up through the circle represents shared purpose, accountability and direction, that we are part of something bigger than us that matters.
 The arrow is the vertical, fierce connection to purpose that advances our group forward.